deoomen/basic-skeleton-webpack-scss-ts/README.md

-# skeleton-webpack
+# minimal-skeleton-webpack-scss-ts
-Skeleton for every project using Webpack that requires minimal customization
+Basic skeleton for every project using Webpack, Scss and TypeScript that requires minimal customization.